filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 Pass the `--enable-runtime-cpudetect` option to the configure script.
 Provide an ability to automatically detect and utilize CPU capabilities at runtime.
 This allows to run optimized multimedia processing code on different processors using the same set of binaries and libraries.
 This increases the resulting binary sizes.

 This flag should be enabled if there is a need to run the same compiled binaries on systems with different CPUs.

+### cuda
+Pass the `--enable-cuda-llvm` option to the configure script.
+Enabling CUDA adds support for video decoding via `cuvid`, as well as zero-copy transcoding from `cuvid` to `nvenc`.
+LLVM (clang) will be used for CUDA code compilation.

+This flag should only be enable if the target system uses modern Nvidia GPU and there is a need to use CUDA with FFMPEG.

+### dav1d
+Pass the `--enable-libdav1d` option to the configure script.
+Enable support for decoding AV1 video format using the VideoLAN's `dav1d` library, which is very small and very fast.

+It is safe to disable the flag.

 ### debug
 Pass the `--enable-debug` option to the configure script.
 Build and install binaries and libraries with debugging symbols.